1655 conclave: Conclave

-The College of Cardinals at the time of Innocent X's death had 69 members, and the conclave that followed saw 66 electors participate.
-32 of the cardinals had been created either by Urban VIII or Innocent X. Because Olimpia Maidalchini was not a cardinal, she was not allowed to participate in the conclave, even though she was the only woman to have been allowed to give a speech to the cardinals.
+The College of Cardinals at the time of Innocent X's death had 69 members, and the papal conclave that followed saw 66 electors participate.
+Thirty-two of the cardinals had been created either by Urban VIII or Innocent X. Because Olimpia Maidalchini was not a cardinal, she was not allowed to participate in the conclave, even though she was the only woman to have been allowed to give a speech to the cardinals.
 This left Innocent's creations without a natural leader during the process.
-There were 18 cardinals loyal to Spain in the conclave, and while the French had less loyalty, Urban VIII's nephew Francesco Barberini was a member of their faction.
+There were eighteen cardinals loyal to Spain in the conclave, and while the French had less loyalty, Urban VIII's nephew Francesco Barberini was a member of their faction.
 Barberini's allegiance to France was due to the marriage of one of his nieces to the brother of Rinaldo d'Este, the cardinal who led the French faction.
 Barberini had the capacity to bring up to 20 additional cardinals to support a candidate he favoured.

 Giulio Cesare Sacchetti, who had been considered the most likely to become pope in 1644, was the strongest candidate again, but some cardinals did not vote for him because he had been vetoed in the previous conclave by the Spanish.
 Sacchetti also was the favoured candidate of Cardinal Mazarin, the leader of the French government at that time.
 During the initial scrutiny Sacchetti received 33 votes, a number he consistently received throughout the conclave.
-The early scrutinies also were unique because there were a large amount of electors who wrote in no one, peaking at 27 votes on 22 January.
+The early scrutinies also were unique because there were a large number of electors who wrote in no one, peaking at 27 votes on January 22.
 These votes came primarily from electors that had been created by Innocent X who did not want to vote for a cardinal who had been created by Urban VIII.
-11 of the votes for no candidate came from the Squadrone Volante, a group of cardinals who were willing to support a candidate for any faction that they thought would be beneficial to the office of pope.
+Eleven of the votes for no candidate came from the Squadrone Volante, a group of cardinals who were willing to support a candidate for any faction that they thought would be beneficial to the office of the pope.

 The stalemate continued through February, and younger members of the College of Cardinals began to play pranks on older members of the College in order to entertain themselves.
 This supposedly led to one older cardinal dying from pneumonia after a younger cardinal had caused him to fall and lie on a cold floor by startling him dressed as a ghost.
 There were also other illnesses amongst the cardinals that led several of them to leave the conclave.